 The first meeting of the North Perth Common (NPC) Working Group was held on 22 September 2017, where Design Objectives for the project were developed and discussion occurred regarding the procurement documentation to be distributed to qualified design consultants.
-The Design Objectives are included as Attachment 1.

 On 24 November 2017, the tender (No. 546/17) for the Design, Documentation and Project Management of NPC was released and following review of the tender submissions received, the City appointed Emerge Associates (the Consultant) to undertake the Design, Documentation and Project Management of NPC.